seanpm2001/GitHub_Stats_A/Seasons/!Compilation/ConfirmEntry/Failure-Compilation/!OldVersions/README/English/USA/README.txt

 This file will be a compilation of all failed workflow runs.
 It was proposed on 2023, May 23rd.

-For now, it only contains data for Season 1 to season 11, up to the 22nd (as of 2023, Tuesday, May 23rd)
+For now, it only contains data for Season 1 to season 11, up to the 31st (as of 2023, Saturday, June 3rd at 1:37 pm PST)

 Personal note: I am surprised by how many failures this workflow has had in its first 11 seasons.